Freephone: 0508 650 200

 Approximately 10-12 hours study time per week for each 20 credit course.
 Your workload may be higher around assessment due dates or exam time.

-This cost is an approximate total cost for the full qualification.
+This cost is an approximate total cost for the full qualification and is a guide based on 2015 fee information.
 The cost does not include annual administration fees, course fee increases, set textbooks, course materials or external exam fees.

 This qualification is eligible for student loans, if you meet the criteria.
 Student loans and eligibility